twdockery/dockery/README.md

 # Software Beginner
- my mother went to jail for software piracy and all I got was this lousy t-shirt
+ my mother went to jail for software piracy and all I got was this lousy t-shirt...